serge-sedelnikov/xstate.net/README.md

 - StateMachineInterpreter
     - ~~Can run state machine;~~
     - ~~Has event on state changed;~~
-    - Has on error event;
+    - Throws error in any case;